piffpaffpuff/woocommerce-delivery-notes/readme.txt

 = 1.2.4 =
 * ATTENTION: This update breaks your custom template because many functions were renamed or removed.
 Please update your custom template.
 * NEW: The custom `style.css` is now loaded even when there is no `print.php` in your theme folder `yourthemename/woocommerce/delivery-notes`.
-Like this the default template look can be altered without editing `print.php` file.
+Like this the look of the default template can be changed without editing the `print.php` file.
 * NEW: The company logo isn't resized anymore.
 Instead it is loaded with the original pixel dimensions but is then resized via CSS to a fourth.
 Make sure that your original image file has the desired pixel dimensions!
 * NEW: Removed the custom/sequential order number settings.
 They are now fully handled by the additional plugin.
 * UPDATE: Renamed or removed many template functions.
-Please update your custom template or use the CSS styling in future.
+Please update your custom template.
 * UPDATE: The print navigation is now separated from the template file.
 Please update your custom template.

 = 1.2.3 (2012-06-01) =